stefanofa/awesome/TOPICS.md

 *   [noah-nuebling/mac-mouse-fix](https://github.com/noah-nuebling/mac-mouse-fix) - Mac Mouse Fix - Make Your $10 Mouse Better Than an Apple Trackpad!

-## tools

-*   [noah-nuebling/mac-mouse-fix](https://github.com/noah-nuebling/mac-mouse-fix) - Mac Mouse Fix - Make Your $10 Mouse Better Than an Apple Trackpad!

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

 ## consul

 *   [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy